-econd IVFers and pro-lifers ally around the reproductive project.
+A second masked issue is that IVFers and pro-lifers ally around the reproductive project.
 Historically, pro-life arguments have been based less on arguments for increased governmental regulation into peoples’ personal lives than on ideals of gender roles and family prescribing that young women should get married and become primary care-takers of children.
-Demographically, pro-choicers tend to be more educated, education often requires women to defer giving birthor at least to appreciate the possibility of deferring it (by abortion).
+Demographically, pro-choicers tend to be more educated, and education often requires women to defer giving birth, or at least to appreciate the possibility of deferring it (by birth control or abortion).
 While the Catholic Church has stood firmly against IVF, Evangelical Christians have remained agnostic on the issue.
 In that sense, pro-non-regulated-IVF and pro-life share a primary interest in enabling procreation.
-These reproductive ideologies roll future children and IFamilies into assumptions about health, through claims, for example, that health insurance should pay for reproductive technologies.
-Some fifteen states require that insurers provide coverage for infertility, despite mixed research on whether having children actually improves peoples’ happiness, life-satisfaction, and mental wellbeing
+These reproductive ideologies roll future children and Ideal Families into assumptions about health, through claims, for example, that health insurance should pay for reproductive technologies (but not for abortion, as shown in the recent debate on health care reform).
+Some fifteen states require that insurers provide coverage for infertility, despite mixed research on whether having children actually improves peoples’ happiness, life-satisfaction, and mental wellbeing.

 Reading the Data

-A recent report offers an illustration of how easily the lack of data can be manipulated to sound as though no correlation exists.
+A recent report offers an illustration of how easily the lack of data can be manipulated to sound as though no correlation exists between hormones and cancer.
 In 2006 the California Institute for Regenerative Medicine initiated a $3 billion program to fund stem cell research; the main source of stem cells would be oocytes extracted from young women.
-The Institute convened a committee through the Institute of Medicine and the National Research Council to examine the risks oocyte donation.
-Though they admit that no knowledge on the long term effects of IVF exists, the nevertheless conclude: “The evidence to date… does not support a relationship between fertility drugs and an increased prevalence of breast or ovarian cancer.”
+The Institute convened a committee through the Institute of Medicine and the National Research Council to simultaneously examine the risks oocyte donation.
+Though they admit that no knowledge on the long term effects of IVF exists, the NRC nevertheless concluded: “The evidence to date… does not support a relationship between fertility drugs and an increased prevalence of breast or ovarian cancer.”
 The reports cites a lack of evidence as evidence of no danger, rather than highlighting that no data exists on the long term effects of IVF drugs on young, fertile women.

-The research that has been done on fertility hormones and cancer has tracked infertile women, both those who became pregnant with IVF and those who did not.
-Infertile women present a completely different population than donors; they tend to be ten, twenty, not uncommonly thirty years olderperi-menopausal they already have hormonal imbalances that egg donors do not.
-Generally, meta-studies agree that the first wave of research found an increase in cancers among those who took fertility drugs, followed by a wave of research that found no significant difference, followed by a recent wave that finds very significant differences. he subject numbers are small, the follow-up times are short, the of cancers studied is too narrow, the doses and types of drugs quickly change, and studies provide no information on the effects of the drugs on donors.
+The scant research that has been done on fertility hormones and cancer has tracked infertile women, both those who became pregnant with IVF and those who did not.
+Infertile women present a completely different population than donors; they tend to be women ten, twenty, not uncommonly thirty years older, often peri-menopausal; they already have age or life-related hormonal imbalances that young egg donors do not.
+Generally, meta-studies agree that the first wave of research found an increase in cancers among those who took fertility drugs, followed by a wave of research that found no significant difference, followed by a recent wave that finds very significant differences.
+In most studies, the subject numbers are small, the follow-up times are short, the range of cancers studied is too narrow, the doses and types of drugs quickly change, and the studies provide no information on the effects of the drugs on donors.